Today’s Post by Joe Farace

 If you don’t already recognize the quote, it is from Colin Chapman (1928-1982) the legendary designer behind the original Lotus motorcars and racing machines.
 (From the Lotus website) It was his philosophy, way before ‘minimalism’ became fashionable.
 “Adding power makes you faster on the straights; subtracting weight makes you faster everywhere,” was another of Chapman’s premises.

-And the lens makers are getting into this too.
-I recently tested a 85mm lens that was about double the size of my Canon system’s 85mm lens.
+Alas the lens makers are getting into this act too.
+I recently tested a 85mm lens for Shutterbug Digital that was about double the size of my Canon system’s 85mm lens.
 It weighed 1.45 lbs compared to the EF 85mm’s 0.93 lbs and the Canon costs half as much.
-But my Olympus 45mm f/18 (90mm equivalent field-of-view) weighs 0.25 pounds and delivers spectacular results when used under the same kind of lighting conditions as those bigger, heavier brothers.
+But my Olympus 45mm f/1.8 lens (90mm equivalent field-of-view) weighs 0.25 pounds and delivers spectacular results when used under the same kind of lighting conditions as those bigger, heavier brothers.

-So the question I’m asking myself (and you too if you’re interested.)
+So the question I’m asking myself and you too if you’re interested.
 Am I a better photographer if I use the camera on the left (above) or does a camera that weighs less is the one that’s more likely to get used.
-In fact, the EM-10 Mark I was one of the cameras I used on my recent trip to New Mexico for that very reason— Simplify, then add lightness.
+In fact, the EM-10 Mark I was one of the cameras I used on my trip to New Mexico for that very reason— Simplify, then add lightness.